 Battery and Speaker

 Nokia 8 Sirocco comes with a solid Li-Ion battery with 3260 mAh.
-While it doesn’t sound that great on the paper, it’s sure as hell going to impress you in the real life.
+While it doesn’t sound that great on the paper, it’s sure as hell going to impress you in real life.
 You can pretty much use this phone heavily and you’ll still make it to the end of the day.
 On top of that, we have the fast, as well as the wireless charging available.
-It’s nice to see this kind of features, especially on a flagship device.
+It’s nice to see these kinds of features, especially on a flagship device.

 Moving on to the speaker, Nokia 8 Sirocco comes with a solid one.
 We can’t say it’s on the level of Xperia XZ2, but it’s great overall.
 However, the downside is that there isn’t a 3.5mm port, much to my surprise.